gyorilab/emmaa/doc/dashboard/model_queries.rst

 Subscribing to a Query
 ----------------------

 When logged in, a user can register a query for subscription.
-To subscribe to a query, the tick box for "Subscribe To Query" has to be ticked when the query is submitted.
+To register a subscribe to a query, the tick box for "Subscribe To Query" has to be ticked when the query is submitted.
 After submission, the query is associated with the logged in user.
-When returning to the page, the queries previously associated with the user will be loaded together with their latest result.
+When returning to the page, the queries associated with the user will be loaded together with the latest result of those queries.

 .. figure:: ../_static/images/subscribed_queries.png
   :align: center
   :figwidth: 100 %

-  *Subscribed queries, here for the query Activation(FLT3, KRAS) of the AML cancer model*
+  *The table for subscribed queries, here for the query Activation(FLT3, KRAS) of the AML cancer model.*